taneishi/AnomalyDetectionECG/README.md

 The `ECG5000` is a *time series* dataset which contains 5,000 sequences with 140 timesteps, including actual cases of patients with cardiac diseases[^ECG5000].
 In particular, the number of features is 1 for basic ECG data.
-The original dataset was divided into two parts, training and test, but we combined and shuffled these two parts into one dataset.
+The original dataset is divided into two parts, training and test, but we combine and shuffle these two parts into one dataset.
 Then we split the dataset into 85%, 10%, and 5% for training, validation, and test.

 Each sequence corresponds to a single heartbeat from a single patient.